-We’re looking at the book of Proverbs and the subject of wisdom.
-At the heart of what Proverbs says it means to live a wise life is caring for justice.
-“The righteous care about justice for the poor, but the wicked have no such concern.”
-This little word for caring is way too weak an English word to get across what’s actually being said here.
-The Hebrew word here is yada`, which is the most deep and intimate and experiential word in the Hebrew language for knowledge.
-It is knowledge so passionate and so intense and so intimate that it’s a synonym for sexuality when used in the book of Genesis.
+In Proverbs we see that at the heart of what it means to live a wise life is caring for justice.
+Take a look here at this last verse that was just read to you, “The righteous care about justice for the poor, but the wicked have no such concern.”
+This little word caring is way too weak an English word to get across what’s actually being said here.
+The Hebrew word here is the word yada`, which is the deepest and most intimate and experiential word in the Hebrew language for knowledge.
+It’s even used in Genesis to describe sexual activity that brings forth children — it’s a very strong word.

-This proverb is saying, “You’re not wise unless you are living an intensely passionate life, committed to justice.”
-What does that mean?
-Let’s look at this under four headings: Why do we need justice?
+What this is saying is, “You’re not wise unless you are living an intensely passionate life, committed to justice.”
+We’re going to look at this under four headings.
+Why do we need justice?
 What is justice?
 Who does justice?
-And how can we be one of the ones who do justice?
+How can we be one of the ones who do justice?

 Today's podcast is brought to you by Gospel in Life, the site for all sermons, books, study guides and resources from Timothy Keller and Redeemer Presbyterian Church.
 If you've enjoyed listening to this podcast and would like to support the ongoing efforts of this ministry, you can do so by visiting https://gospelinlife.com/give and making a one-time or recurring donation.